 - one half-semester rotation in a general medical setting (urgent care, emergency room, etc.).

 Athletic training students enrolled in clinical experiences are those who have met and can maintain all standards for program admission (including immunizations, technical standards, etc.).
 Students must also hold current CPR, AED and first aid certificates.
-Certain off-campus sites may require additional background checks or clearances, which will be completed through the Athletic Training Program and paid for by the student.
+Certain off-campus sites may require additional background checks, drug testing or clearances, which will be coordinated through the Athletic Training Program.

 The AT program encourages students to study abroad during their time at Whitworth.
 In a healthcare professional program such as Whitworth's, opportunities for full-semester study abroad may be limited by course sequencing.
 However, several shorter study-abroad opportunities exist during Jan Term and May Term.
 Admitted students should discuss study-abroad opportunities and scheduling with their academic advisor and with AT Program Director Cynthia Wright.